Published July 8, 2026 · Updated July 26, 2026 · Samson PG

 The cleanest method is to create a dedicated OpenAI project or API key for Cursor, then track that key separately in a cost dashboard.
 This isolates Cursor from your production API calls so the numbers stay clean.

 Not natively.
 OpenAI has a usage limit but no project-level alert.
-To get an email when your Cursor-related AI spend crosses, say, $30/month, you need a third-party cost tracker that monitors the underlying provider key and fires an alert before the invoice arrives.
+To get an email when your Cursor-related AI spend crosses, say, $30/month, you need a third-party cost tracker that monitors the underlying provider key and emails after sync when the threshold is crossed (daily cadence on TryTokka, or Sync now for same-day).

 Yes — TryTokka treats Cursor Pro as a fixed monthly cost ($20/month) alongside your variable BYOK API spend, so your dashboard shows the true total AI coding cost rather than just the API portion.
 The Cursor provider in TryTokka uses your existing session data rather than requiring a separate API key.